ckeditor/ckeditor5/docs/installation/getting-started/installing-plugins.md

 You can open the `sample/index.html` file in your browser to see whether the plugin was installed correctly.

 This was a quick version of how a build can be customized.
-Read more about {@link  link-removed customizing existing editor builds} in a separate guide.
+Read more about {@link installation/getting-started/quick-start#creating-custom-builds customizing existing editor builds} in a separate guide.

 ## Adding a plugin to an editor